ADAPT Methodology® Blog

 Another interesting practice within Google is that their OKRs are open to everyone.
 Not only do they see each other’s OKRs, but also their scores.

-It might seem a little intimidating, but it helps employees in Google understand what each other is working on.
+It might seem a little intimidating, but it helps employees at Google understand what each other is working on.

 Check other objective and key results examples to help your company set effective goals.